JuliaPy/PyCall.jl/README.md

 * As mentioned above, use `foo[:bar]` and `foo[:bar](...)` rather than `foo.bar` and `foo.bar(...)`,
 respectively, to access attributes and methods of Python objects.

-* In Julia 0.3, sometimes calling a Python function fails because PyCall doesn't realize it is a callable object (since so many types of objects can be callable in Python).
-The workaround is to use `pycall(foo, PyAny, args...)` instead of `foo(args...)`.
-If you want to call `foo.bar(args...)` in Python, it is good to use `pycall(foo["bar"], PyAny, args...)`, where using `foo["bar"]` instead of `foo[:bar]` prevents any automatic conversion of the `bar` field.
-In Julia 0.4, however, this problem goes away: all PyObjects are automatically callable, thanks to call overloading in Julia 0.4.

 * By default, PyCall [doesn't include the current directory in the Python search path](https://github.com/stevengj/PyCall.jl/issues/48).
 If you want to do that (in order to load a Python module from the current directory), just run `unshift!(PyVector(pyimport("sys")["path"]), "")`.

 ## Python object interfaces